sp2728/WSD-Mini-Project-1/gitCommands.md

 ## 7. Checkout

 The git checkout command lets you navigate between the branches created by git branch.

-In Git terms, a "checkout" is the act of switching between different versions of a target entity.
-The git checkout command operates upon three distinct entities: files, commits, and branches.
+The main use of git checkout command is you can switch from your current branch to another branch.

 Below Image Screenshot explains the Checkout Workflow in which we are able to switch branches by using using following command : git checkout <branch_name>